matei-tm/f-orm-m8/src/README.md

 ## Introduction

-The package add definitions for a set of types that could be combined to expand ORM capabilities from annotated code.
+The package adds definitions for a set of types that could be combined to expand ORM capabilities in the annotated code.
-Current version, define three types:
+The current version, defines three types:

 - ColumnMetadata
 - DataTable